Confidentiality Agreement Law: Everything You Need to Know

 Enforcement of confidentiality agreements is similar to that of other contracts.
 Once both parties sign the agreement, its provisions legally bind them.
 In the event of a breach of a confidentiality agreement, the defaulting party may face financial losses and other legal sanctions.
 Furthermore, confidentiality agreements usually include enforcement clauses.
 For example, the agreement may contain a no-litigation clause, meaning that the parties will not sue each other in the event of a violation of the contract's terms.

 However, confidentiality agreements have limitations.
 An employer cannot force an employee to keep silent about the company's illegal activities.
 An employee may even face legal charges if he/she tried to hide company violations from regulatory authorities.
 Essentially, asking an employee not to report violations in a confidentiality agreement renders the contract invalid.

 Confidentiality agreements protect a company from unauthorized disclosure of business secrets.
-An experienced lawyer can help you draft, review and negotiate a confidentiality agreement.
-Your lawyer can also offer sound legal advice on the contract and represent you if disputes arise over the document in future.
+An experienced lawyer can help you draft, review, and negotiate a confidentiality agreement.
+Your lawyer can also offer sound legal advice on the contract and represent you if disputes arise over the document in the future.